v-dvorak/web-scraper-nabidek-pronajmu/README.md

   DISPOSITIONS=2+kk,2+1,others
   ```

-You also need to invite you bot to your server, [adding bot a server tutorial](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links).
+You also need to invite your bot to the server, follow this [adding a bot to a server tutorial](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links).

 ### Supported Values for `DISPOSITIONS`